petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 Set-AzContext -Subscription <SubscriptionId>
 ```

-Running the [Get-AzContext](/powershell/module/Az.Accounts/Get-AzContext) cmdlet will verify that the correct subscription is selected.
+Running the [Get-AzContext](/powershell/module/Az.Accounts/Get-AzContext) cmdlet verifies that the correct subscription is selected.

 To confirm the Azure Disk Encryption cmdlets are installed, use the [Get-command](/powershell/module/microsoft.powershell.core/get-command) cmdlet: